iDharshan/Anomaly-Detection/README.md

 # Anomaly-Detection

-Anomaly Detection with PyCaret: Efficiently detect anomalies using IForest and SVM models.
-Leverage PyCaret for advanced anomaly detection, plot TSNE and MAP visuals.
-Explore data patterns and abnormalities in this GitHub repo.
-Unlock the power of PyCaret for anomaly detection!
+Anomaly Detection with PyCaret: This GitHub repository presents an anomaly detection project utilizing PyCaret, iForest, SVM models, and insightful visualizations.
+Leveraging the power of PyCaret, we have developed a robust anomaly detection solution using state-of-the-art algorithms.
+By applying iForest and SVM models to a mice dataset, we identify and highlight anomalies within the data.
+Additionally, we provide intuitive visualizations using t-SNE and map plots to gain deeper insights into the detected anomalies.
+Explore this repository to understand anomaly detection techniques, visualize results, and unlock the potential of PyCaret for anomaly detection tasks.